Tracing Information Flow from Open Quantum Systems: Experiment

-We implement the quantum simulation with polarized photons propagating in an array of evanescently coupled integrated waveguides.
-The polarization and the path degrees of freedom form a composite system which is equivalent to an open quantum system (polarization) coupled to an environment (path).
+In order to implement the quantum simulation of an open quantum system we use polarized photons propagating in an array of evanescently coupled waveguides.
+The polarization and the path degrees of freedom form a composite system equivalent to an open quantum system (polarization) coupled to an environment (path).
 A sketch of the experimental setup is shown in Fig.~\ref{fig_expSetupAndSimulations}a.
-We use an array of laser-written structures in fused silica ($\text{SiO}_2$), composed of five waveguides lying in a plane parallel to the surface of the chip.
-The waveguides have an elliptical cross section introducing birefringence into the system as well as a polarization-dependent coupling between the waveguides.
-In our case, horizontal ($H$) and vertical ($V$) polarizations are eigenstates of the evolution such that the total evolution can be separated into two polarization conserving parts corresponding to these states (Fig.~\ref{fig_expSetupAndSimulations}b).
-For photons initially in a superposition of these two polarizations the evolution in the waveguides effectively corresponds to a non-product interaction between system and environment.
+The array, laser-written in fused silica ($\text{SiO}_2$)~\cite{szameit_discrete_2010}, is composed of five waveguides with a separation of $33\mu\text{m}$ lying in a plane parallel to the surface of the chip.
+The waveguides have an elliptical cross section introducing birefringence into the system as well as a polarization-dependent evanescent coupling between the waveguides.

-As introduced above, we want to investigate the presence of information in system and environment by determining the trace distance between pairs of test states.
-For the system this requires a time-resolved quantum state tomography of the polarization of the photons in the chip.
-We achieve this by employing five chips of different lengths with arrays of waveguides written with the same writing parameters, thus leading to the same Hamiltonian.